waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 |5|9%|12/10/2019|4|47|203|64|11|17|92|0|447|
 |6||13/10/2019|

 Our evolutions seem to demonstrate good general progress, however it is difficult to assert certainty because of the low sample sizing of nightly competitions.
+Note that each successive evolution will encompass cumulative implementation of previous evolution approaches.

 ## Evolution 1 | Competition results: Position - 13/23 | Percentile - 54%
 ----